Hardware

 Operating System Configuration

-Welcome to 200x - use a 64-bit Operating System
+You should use a 64-bit Operating System.

 Use a high-performance file system